robbestad/Continous-Integration-Vanilla-Module/README.md

 You configure phing with a *build.xml* file.
 A sample _build.xml_ is included in this repo.

 #<a name="getstarted"></a>Get Started
-Rename the folder called _./mal_ to your module name
+Rename the folder called _./module_ with your desired module name

 Delete the .git folder and re-initalize with your new git repo